Edward A. McCarthy: Bishop of Phoenix

 McCarthy was appointed the first bishop of the newly created Diocese of Phoenix by Paul VI on August 25, 1969.
 McCarthy was installed on December 2, 1969.

 Coadjutor Archbishop and Archbishop of Miami

-On September 17, 1976, Paul VI appointed McCarthy as the coadjutor archbishop of the Archdiocese of Miami due to the failing health of Archbishop Coleman F. Carroll.
-Upon Archbishop Carroll's death on July 26, 1977, McCarthy automatically succeeded him.
+On September 17, 1976, Paul VI appointed McCarthy as the coadjutor archbishop of Miami due to the failing health of Archbishop Coleman F. Carroll.
+Upon Carroll's death on July 26, 1977, McCarthy automatically succeeded him.
 Soon after arriving, he oversaw the construction of a Pastoral Center for the diocese and restructured most senior operational divisions.
 He established the Office of Lay Ministry, the Office of Evangelization and the Permanent Diaconate program.